musselwhizzle/Focus-Points/README.md

 <sup>2</sup> Currently supported for Pentax and OM System.
 <sup>3</sup> Currently supported for Fuji, OM (subjects, faces) and Sony, Olympus, Pentax (faces).

-To understand the principles of this plugin, how to use it and how to interpret the results, please refer to the [User Manual](docs/Focus%20Points.md).
+To understand the principles of this plugin, how to use it and how to interpret the results, please refer to the **[User Manual](docs/Focus%20Points.md)**.
 It is recommended that you read chapters 1, 2 and the part of chapter 3 that applies to your camera.

 <br>